Looking for the perfect new Viking tattoo for you?

 The Vikings relied heavily on symbols to communicate their faith and beliefs.
 They wore them as amulets, carved them into buildings and on stones as marks of protection, and added them to images to create additional layers of meaning.
 They even believed some of their symbols to be magical.

-Let’s take a look at some of the most important and interesting Viking symbols, which might make the perfect tattoo for any modern Viking.
+But if the Vikings had access to modern tattooing technology, there is little doubt they would have considered decorating their bodies with some of their favorite symbols.
+So, here are some of the most important and interesting Viking symbols, which might make the perfect tattoo for any modern Viking.

-1. Mjolnir
+1. Mjolnir (Thor’s Hammer)

-2. Rune Tattoo
+2. Norse Rune Tattoo

 How many people have you seen with tattoos in Chinese characters?
 How about the Viking runes ?

 Each rune represents both a phonetic sound and an abstract concept, so you can choose a rune that speaks to use.
+For example, the Algiz rune represents protection and the Othala rune represents completion.

 Or choose one of the words that were commonly used in Viking inscriptions, such as ALU, which probably means protection.

-3. Aegishjalmur
+3. Aegishjalmur (Helm of Awe

-4. Vegvisir
+4. Vegvisir (Norse Compass)

 The second most well-known Viking magical symbol is Vegvisir, also known as the Norse Compass.